 - Large dog: $14,480 (average life expectancy of 10 years)

-The point is: Puppies can be expensive and you need to be prepared for those costs.
+The point is: Puppies can be expensive beyond the initial adoption process and you need to be prepared for those costs.

 "Fees for adopting a puppy can vary greatly, but that's just an initial cost," Askeland says.
-"You'll also need to budget for veterinary visits with booster shots, bloodwork, fecal testing (for parasites), etc. This veterinary care continues throughout the puppy's life and you also need to think about emergency funds should your puppy get sick or injured.
-Other costs of dog ownership include pet care supplies (toys, bedding, crates, leashes, collars, etc.), food, training, pet-sitters or daycare and boarding, and additional cost of cleaning your home, car, and the pup."
+"You'll also need to budget for veterinary visits with booster shots, bloodwork, fecal testing (for parasites), etc. This veterinary care continues throughout the puppy's life and you also need to think about emergency funds for any future medical issues.
+Other costs of dog ownership include pet care supplies (toys, bedding, crates, leashes, collars, etc.), food, training classes, pet-sitters or daycare and boarding, and additional cost of cleaning your home, car, and the pup."

 7. Do I have a puppy-friendly lifestyle?

-While some things, like cost, can be clearly accounted for, other factors in deciding if puppy ownership is right for you are more subjective and nebulous, like your lifestyle.
-Askeland drew on her years of expertise to point out some lifestyle factors potential puppy owners should consider.
+While some things, like the pet adoption cost, can be clearly accounted for, other factors in deciding if you've found the kind of dog that is right for you are more subjective and nebulous, like your lifestyle.
+Ask yourself, is this dog something that's going to fit into your life, or can you change your life to fit into it Askeland drew on her years of expertise to point out some lifestyle factors potential new pooch owners should consider.

-Ultimately, the final decision about whether to adopt a li'l bitty puppy or a full-grown doggo is up to you, but now you're armed with some important questions that can help guide your choice and make sure your furbaby relationship is as perfect as paws-ible.
+Establishing a regular exercise routine can also be difficult if your own schedule varies or you are away from home at irregular times.
+Ultimately, whether you discover that the right dog for you is a li'l bitty puppy from a rescue group or an adoptable full-grown doggo from an animal shelter is up to you.
+Now you're armed with some important questions that can help guide your choice and make sure your furry friend relationship is as perfect as paws-ible.